 Practice Note: When dealing with obligations contained in a separate or unrelated contract (such as when a loan agreement is entered into but the security interest in an aircraft object is granted in a separate security agreement in order to secure such loan obligations), it is important to include in the applicable agreement constituting an international interest a specific undertaking from the debtor to perform such obligations as well as a statement in such separate or unrelated contract that the obligations contained therein are secured by or associated with the applicable aircraft object.
-Failure to do so does not invalidate the arrangement as between the debtor and the original creditor, but could impact the effectiveness of any assignment of such obligations such that they would not be considered associated rights and therefore, would not be covered under the Cape Town Convention (by virtue of not being "associated" with the related international interest).139
+Failure to do so does not invalidate the arrangement as between the debtor and the original creditor, but could impact the effectiveness of any assignment of such obligations such that they would not be considered associated rights and therefore, would not be covered under the Cape Town Convention (by virtue of not being "associated" with the related international interest).142

-In addition, a partial assignment of associated rights is permitted under the Cape Town Convention (e.g., an assignor and assignee may agree to an assignment of some future installments or rentals rather than all future installments or rentals).140 In situations involving partial assignments, the Cape Town Convention leaves it to the parties to agree on their respective rights concerning the related international interest, provided that, in the absence of a specific agreement, applicable law would govern the respective rights of the assignor and the assignee in respect of such international interest.141 For example, the assignor and the assignee could decide who would be entitled to exercise rights and remedies in respect of the applicable international interest against the debtor.
-However, the debtor's consent is required if any such agreement between the assignor and assignee adversely affects the debtor (such debtor's consent may be a general consent and may be given in advance).142
+In addition, a partial assignment of associated rights is permitted under the Cape Town Convention (e.g., an assignor and assignee may agree to an assignment of some future installments or rentals rather than all future installments or rentals).
+In situations involving partial assignments, the Cape Town Convention leaves it to the parties to agree on their respective rights concerning the related international interest, provided that, in the absence of a specific agreement, applicable law would govern the respective rights of the assignor and the assignee in respect of such international interest.
+For example, the assignor and the assignee could decide who would be entitled to exercise rights and remedies in respect of the applicable international interest against the debtor.
+However, the debtor's consent is required if any such agreement between the assignor and assignee adversely affects the debtor (such debtor's consent may be a general consent and may be given in advance).
+In the case of the applicable international interest against the debtor.

 Example 1: Pursuant to a loan agreement, Creditor advances funds to Debtor for the purchase of an aircraft engine, and Debtor in a separate security agreement grants Creditor a security interest in such engine to secure Debtor's obligations under the loan agreement (and such security agreement has a specific undertaking by Debtor to perform its obligations under the loan agreement).
 Creditor thereafter assigns its rights under the loan agreement (which are associated rights) to Assignee by way of an outright assignment.
 The effect of the assignment is to transfer to Assignee not only the associated rights but also, in the absence of an agreement to the contrary, the international interest in favour of Creditor.
-In such case, Assignee would be entitled to be the registered assignee of the international interest, enjoying the same priority as that
+In such case, Assignee would be entitled to be the registered assignee of the international interest, enjoying the same priority as that previously enjoyed by Creditor, and Assignee and Creditor should register an assignment of such interests on the International Registry to protect Assignee's priority therein.